udexon/ISYA/README.md

 It laymen's terms, it transforms infix notation `1 + 2` to Reverse Polish Notation `1 2 +` which is better suited for the stack machine architecture used by the computers during the 1960s.

-Programming languages have proliferated over the years, which created many undesireable side effects.
+Programming languages have proliferated over the years, which unexpectedly and unfortunately created many undesireable side effects:

-Programmers today typically need to master at least half a dozen of programming languages to make a living, leading to tremendous diminishing returns, not least due to extraneous efforts in integrating software components written in multiple Programming Languages.
+e.g. Programmers today typically need to master at least half a dozen of programming languages to make a living, leading to tremendous diminishing returns, not least due to extraneous efforts in integrating software components written in multiple programming languages.

+***The Inverse Shunting Yard Algorithm described in this presentation will provide a method to create a universal script that can unify all know programming langauges.***

 2. Although the Forth programming language has been implemented in many host Programming Languages in the past, I believe I was the first to coin the term ***Inverse Shunting Yard Algorithm (ISYA)*** as a generalization of *translating reverse Polish notation into a host (high level, "third generation") programming language,* which is effectively the inverse of Dijkstra's now legendary Shunting Yard Algorithm (DSYA).